toyerovsky/carshop-onepage/README.md

 # carshop-onepage
-A simple one-pager using django html and css
+A simple landing page using django, html and pure css.